Holm of Papa

+Prehistory

 The main sight on the small island is the Southcairn, a 20 metre long chambered cairn dating from approx. 3000 BC on whose stones one can find ancient carvings.
 The long, stalled cairn, built of local stone, was once a communal burial place for the bones of an ancient community.
 It is protected by a modern roof and entered by a trapdoor from above.
 It is possible that the inhabitants of the Knap of Howar buried their dead here.
 There are three ancient chambered cairns on the holm.
 Visitors can arrange privately for small boat access through the Co-op shop on Papa Westray.
 The cairn is readily visible from the larger island.